MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Restore-MgBetaIdentityGovernanceLifecycleWorkflowDeletedItemWorkflow.md

 ## SYNOPSIS
 Restore a workflow that has been deleted.
 You can only restore a workflow that was deleted within the last 30 days before Azure AD automatically permanently deletes it.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Restore-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflow](/powershell/module/Microsoft.Graph.Identity.Governance/Restore-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflow?view=graph-powershell-v1.0)

 ## SYNTAX